klrmn/Unittest-One/README.md

 ## Installation ##

-This package is not yet available on pypy.
-Please build it from source.
+This package is now available on pypi.

-(sudo) python setup.py install

 ## Example ##